-How to Publish Your Novel: Finding a Literary Agent
+How to Publish Your Novel: Where to Find Literary Agents

 Years ago, when I first thought I might become a published author someday, I started researching how to achieve my goals.
 What I found was completely overwhelming.
 I needed an agent, but there were thousands of them.
 Each of them wanted different documents I had never heard of.
 Query?
 Synopsis?
 What?